 38. Adobe Creative Cloud

 Adobe Creative Cloud includes a collection of software used for video editing, Web development, and photography.
 And it’s one of the top programs — and by far the most popular — for graphic design.
 Although the program is ordinarily pricey, Adobe offers a 60% discount for students and teachers, bringing the cost down from $52.99 per month to $19.99 per month.
-And now through Nov.
-27, 2020, Adobe is running a Black Friday sale that allows teachers and students to save up to 70%.

 Additionally, in response to the COVID-19 pandemic and ongoing need for access to teaching resources, Adobe is offering discounts tailored to students’, teachers’, and campus’s individual needs.
 That includes a lower minimum requirement of students and lower monthly price.
 Adobe also offers free education resources for teachers, including lesson plans, courses, blog posts, and on-demand webinars.